Monday 19 August 1940

 China: Zero fighters (A6M2) have been operational with the 12th Rengo Kōkūtai since July, but they have been used only for training so far.
 Today, in their first combat mission, a dozen of them (Model 11) escort 54 G3M2 Type 96 "Nell" bombers over Chungking.
 The Chinese are still using ancient biplane fighters in the defense which are no match for the cutting edge Zeros.

 British Homefront: The Children's Overseas Reception Board begins evacuating children to Australia.
 Heretofore, evacuations were usually to more rural areas of England where parents could visit on the weekends (and also some to Canada), so this is a bit of a wrenching change for many.

-American Homefront: The Gallup organization publishes a poll showing that American approve of the destroyer-for-bases deal by a 62-38%.
+American Homefront: The Gallup organization publishes a poll showing that Americans approve of the destroyer-for-bases deal by a 62-38% margin.

 August 1, 1940: Two RN Subs Lost

 August 2, 1940: Operation Hurry

 August 3, 1940: Italians Attack British Somaliland